Redis Security Boundaries for Multi-Tenant Applications

 - name: Start Redis 7.2

-run: docker run -d --name redis-test redis:7.2-alpine
+run: docker run -d --name redis-test -p 6379:6379 redis:7.2-alpine

-- name: Validate ACL Syntax
+- name: Validate ACL Syntax and Isolation

 run: |

-docker exec redis-test redis-cli ACL SETUSER test_user on >testpass ~tenant:* +@read
+docker exec redis-test redis-cli ACL SETUSER test_user on ">testpass" "+@read" "~tenant:99:*"

-docker exec redis-test redis-cli ACL DRYRUN test_user SET tenant:99:leak "blocked" | grep -q "OK" && exit 1
+RESULT=$(docker exec redis-test redis-cli ACL DRYRUN test_user SET tenant:other:leak "blocked")

-- name: Cross-Tenant Isolation Test
+- name: Integration Isolation Test

 run: |